Shop our range of hoist scales designed for weighing patients in a hoist.

-A hoist weighing scale is an attachment for a hoist.
+A hoist weighing scale is an attachment for a hoist that is used in care homes, hospitals or other clinical settings.
 It allows a patient to be weighed whilst in a hoist.
-Hoist weighing scales - or hoist weighing attachments - are typically used to weigh bedbound patients, or patients who cannot stand.
+Hoist weighing scales, or hoist weighing attachments, are typically used to weigh bedbound patients or patients who cannot stand.

 What are MDD Approved scales?

 MDD Approved scales are weighing scales that have met the safety and administrative requirements set out by the Medical Devices Directive.
 Generally, medical weighing scales are not classed as medical devices so therefore do not need to be MDD Approved.
 However, there are exceptions.: